 The Jane Jacobs Prize was first announced in 1997 at the end of a five-day international celebration called Jane Jacobs: Ideas that Matter.
 Hundreds of the world’s most prominent thinkers and community leaders attended the Toronto event to exchange ideas and celebrate Jacob’s work in the areas of cities, economies and values.

 At the end of the event, Ideas that Matter chairman Alan Broadbent announced that the Jane Jacobs Prize would be created to build on the spirit of the gathering.
 In 2014, Spacing magazine took over the selection and administration of the award.

-Potential recipients of The Jane Jacobs Prize are identified through an extensive, diverse network of spotters who are asked to anonymously nominate candidates.
+Potential recipients of The Jane Jacobs Prize are identified through an extensive, diverse network of spotters, and as of 2019, an open call for nominations.
 Each candidate must:

 - Live and work in the Greater Toronto region